MattSzm/OnlineShopDjango/README.md

 ![](media-readMe/1.gif)

-All Additional extensions can be found in 'InstalledThirdParty.txt'
+All required additional extensions can be found in 'InstalledThirdParty.txt'

 Whole app is working with Postgres database.
 However, I didn't attach data to the repository.
 You can add your own in django admin panel.